ZackZhouHB/joesite/Joe_web/_posts/2024-05-11-Be-our-guest.markdown

 The feast starts with bowls jumping onto the dinner table, while Lumière lights a matchstick.
 Soon, everyone is dancing and singing "Be Our Guest."
 Belle tastes each dish presented, each one better than the last, as the plates and spoons form into the Eiffel Tower, magically indicating the story's French setting.

 I believe this is one of the most creatively animated songs I've ever seen.
-Although the technology in 1991 may not have been as advanced as it is now, hand-drawn animation was top-level back then.
+Although the technology in 1991 may not have been as advanced as it is now, its hand-drawn animation was top-level back then.
 Perhaps "Under the Sea" from "The Little Mermaid" (1989) is comparable, as it magically combines various musical instruments into the song, amaze me same as the chopstick fighting scene from "Kung Fu Panda" (2008).

 My favorite part is when Cogsworth tries to escape the scene with a funny smile as Lumière sings, "Life is so unnerving for a servant who's not serving."